 A well-crafted and optimised resume can increase your chances of getting past the initial screening process and landing an interview.
 However, job seekers often have several questions about how to optimize their resumes for ATS.
 Below are some common FAQs about ATS and resumes:

-What is ATS Compliant resumes?
+What are ATS Compliant resumes?

 An ATS-compliant resume is specifically structured and optimized to meet the requirements of an ATS.
 It includes the use of specific keywords and phrases, proper styling, and avoiding common errors that can cause the system to reject your resume.
 To help you create an ATS-compliant resume, we’ve covered everything you need to know in this blog.
 You’ll learn how ATS works, how to analyze job descriptions, optimise resume content, how to use ATS-friendly language, and how to optimize keywords and phrases.
 We’ll also show you how to check and double-check your resume for errors and typos.